Tunnelling of a composite particle in presence of a magnetic field: Abstract

 \section{Abstract}

-We present a simple model of composite particle tunnelling through a rectangular potential barrier in presence of magnetic field.
-The exact numerical solution of the problem is provided and the applicability to real physical situations is discussed.
-Some qualitative features of tunnelling with no magnetic interaction are retained, but some new ones are also observed.
-The resonance peaks in transmission spectrum generally do not reach $100\%$ transmission probability when the magnetic field is turned on.
-We observe splitting and in some cases widening of transmission probability peaks.
-When the width $b$ of area with magnetic field is large, we observe oscillations of spin-flip probability with energy and $b$ which are caused by Larmor precession of spin about the vector of magnetic field.
-For some values of relevant parameters we also observe significant increase of tunnelling probability for low energies in the single particle case.
+We present a simple model of composite particle tunnelling through a potential barrier in presence of a (pseudo)magnetic field.
+The exact numerical solution of the problem is provided and the applicability to real physical systems is discussed.
+When the magnetic field is present some new qualitative features of the transmission spectrum are observed, compared to the previously studied composite particle tunnelling with no magnetic field.
+Splitting of energy levels in a magnetic field leads to splitting of transmission probability resonances, which are a generic feature of composite particle tunnelling.
+Magnetic field also induces precession of spin on the Bloch sphere, that can be used as a Larmor clock for measuring tunnelling time.